SaiAshwathaSingari/SaiAshwathaSingari/README.md

 ---

-## Want to collaborate?
+## Collaboration
-I’m open to internships, open-source contributions and interesting projects — ping me on email.
+I’m open to internships, open-source contributions, and interesting projects — ping me on email.

----